 What if we told you that there’s a way to combine donor appreciation, fundraising, and effective marketing into one campaign?
 Product fundraisers are a triple-threat approach to fundraising.
 Not only are they a great way to raise money, but you can also spread awareness about your cause while giving your donors something tangible in return for their support.

-However, before you jump into your product fundraiser, you have an important decision to make: What products will we sell?
+However, before you jump into your product fundraiser, you have an important decision to make: which products you’ll sell.

 Why product fundraising?

 If you’re new to product fundraising, you might be curious about its benefits.
 To begin, here are just a few of the reasons product fundraising can elevate your overall fundraising strategy:

 If you’re offering branded merchandise—such as t-shirts, stickers, or water bottles—you can convert your donors into marketers for your campaign!
 Donors will spread the word about your campaign and your cause simply by wearing or using their new items.